rezabmirzaei/db-demo/README.md

 #### Local setup

-Open a terminal and run (remember to set ``YOUR PASSWORD`` to the same as the environment variable above!):
+Open a terminal and run:
 * ``docker run --name localpostgresdb -p 5432:5432 -e POSTGRES_PASSWORD=<YOUR PASSWORD> -d postgres``

 This will set up your local Postgres database called ``postgres``, with access given by user ``postgres`` and the password you supplied in the command.
 For the sake of simplicity, give it the passwod ``postgres``.